What Is Business & Corporate Law?

-- Attorneys in this space provide a wide range of services – from the early phases of determining which type of business structure to select for an entity to handling disputes to assisting with business dissolution, including sales and mergers.
+- Attorneys in this space provide a wide range of services, including the early phases of determining the type of business structure; articles of incorporation; bylaws and internal affairs; corporate finance and tax law matters; assisting with business dissolution and liquidation; and including sales and mergers.

 - There are many different types of business structures to choose from, and it’s essential to determine which business structure best fits the needs of an individual business owner or a team planning to start a new business.